stephaniecrocker91/rock-paper-scissors/README.md

 * * *

 For the purpose of this game, I wanted to choose very block, bright, almost cartoon-like colors that would work well together.
-I came up with the following pallette:
+I came up with the following palette:

 <img src="assets/images/green.png" width="200px">
 <img src="assets/images/black.png" width="200px">